Anomalous discharging of quantum batteries: the ergotropic Mpemba effect: Ergotropy from the Wigner Function

 \section{Ergotropy from the Wigner Function}

-In this appendix, we derive the expression for the ergotropy of Gaussian states --- Eq.~\eqref{werg4} in the main text.
+In this appendix, we derive the expression for the ergotropy of Gaussian states [Eq. \eqref{werg4}].
 We start computing the Wigner relative entropy between an arbitrary state $W_1(\vec{a})$ and a thermal state, $W_{\rm th}(\vec{\alpha})$, which follows